 - El Kantera Gorge

 Today we explore the hinterland of Batna, including the glorious Aurès Mountains.
 In the morning we drive south to the beautiful gorge of Tighanimine and the Balcons de Ghoufi.
 This stunning mountainous region is known for its plunging gorges, twisting canyons and the lush date palm plantations which sit on the valley floor.
-Villages of traditional houses, constructed in local stone, cling to the surrounding hillsides.
+From a scenic lookout point we may view the villages of traditional houses, constructed in local stone, which cling to the surrounding hillsides.

 We then drive out of the Aurès towards the ancient trading city of Biskra, once the interface between the sophisticated Roman urban world of Numidia and Mauretania and ‘barbarian’ desert tribes.
 Biskra is surrounded by huge palmeraies and sits astride a broad, almost permanently dry riverbed – a river that floods dramatically in spring and whose waters are stored and utilised to irrigate the famous local date palm plantations.